sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-cbs-client/cp-mobile-dev-kit-cbs-client.md

     <!-- border -->![MDK](img-4.3.png)

-    >Bundle ID (iOS)/ Package Name (Android) is a unique app identifier used to sign Mobile Development Kit clients.
+    >Bundle ID (iOS)/ Package Name (Android) is a unique app identifier used to sign mobile development kit clients.
 For iOS, make sure to provide the same bundle ID while registering an iOS App ID in step 1.

 5. In the **Platform** step, provide a unique value to the **URL Scheme**.